tableless/tableless-old-wp/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 6. Header provided in the send test email form.
 7. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
 8. Select the time interval for which you want to see SendGrid statistics and charts.
-9. Now you are able to configure port number when using SMTP method.
+9. You can configure the port number when using SMTP method.
-10. You are able to configure what template to use for sending emails.
-11. You are able to configure categories for which you would like to see your stats.
+10. You can configure categories for which you would like to see your stats.
-12. You can use substitutions for emails.
+11. You can use substitutions for emails using X-SMTPAPI headers.
+12. You can configure the subscription widget.

 == Changelog ==

+= 1.9.5 =
+* Fixed an issue with the Reply-To field
+= 1.9.4 =
+* Added Unsubscribe Group option
+* Improved email validation
+= 1.9.3 =
+* Added BuddyPress integration
+* MC API Key is now saved on focusout
+* Added posibility of using plain text template for subscription confirmation email
+* Added posibility of adding shortcodes to subscription confirmation pages = 1.9.2 =
+* Improved response time on admin dashboard
+= 1.9.1 =
+* Added filters that allow the change of text or HTML content of all emails before they are sent
+* Fixed an issue with the widget admin notice
-= 1.8.2 =
+= 1.9.0 =
+* Added the SendGrid Subscription Widget
+* The settings page now has tabs to separate the configuration of general settings from the widget settings
+* Fixed an issue where a 'gzinflate()' warning was displayed in Query Monitor for each plugin request
+* Fixed an issue where the API Key would be deleted from the db if it was set in wp-config = 1.8.2 =
 * Update SendGrid logos
 = 1.8.1 =